skills17/euroskills-web-development-2023/src/modules/module-b/description.md

 ### Bills

 For each passed calendar month, a bill is generated and visible to the users.

+Each API token can access services that are exposed through an API.
+The user pays for using those services based on the time it takes to compute the result.
+Each service can cost a different amount of money per second.

-The bill contains the following data per API token and per accessed API:
+The bill contains the following data per API token and per accessed service which is exposed through an API:
-- Usage of the API for a specific API token in seconds
+- Usage of the service for a specific API token in seconds
-- Cost of the API per second (static value per API)
+- Cost of the service per second (static value per service)
-- Usage cost of the specific token and API
+- Usage cost of the specific token and service
-- If a token did not access an API, that API should not be listed
+- If a token did not access a service, that service should not be listed
 - If a token was not used at all, that token should not be listed

-A total row will also show the total cost over all API tokens and APIs.
+A total row will also show the total cost over all API tokens and services.
 The total costs are rounded to two decimal points for displaying purpose only.

 The client has provided the following example mockup to show their idea of a bill.